 When you are ready to vote, you have choices.
 Decide when and how you will vote before Election Day arrives.

-You have three choices to cast your ballot for the General Election:
+You have three choices to cast your ballot for each election event:

 - By mail, beginning 46 days before each election

 - Early in-person, beginning 46 days before each election at the designated location in Olmsted County and beginning in 2020 at additional designated locations 7 days before each election

 - On Election Day at your assigned polling place.

 Think about which option will work best for you and make a plan to vote now.
 This will ensure you have plenty of time to request a mail ballot, or to make any necessary arrangements to get to an in-person early voting location or your polling place at a time that will work for you.

 On Election Day, you must vote at your assigned polling place based on the precinct where you live.
 All polling places are open from 7 a.m. until 8 p.m.

 Enter your Zip Code – the zip code option narrows the list of streets more than selecting Olmsted County.

 - Type in 5-digit zip code and click Go.